lettucelettice/EDA_GREFALDEO/README.md

 artists_playlist = artistplaylist_charts[['in_spotify_playlists', 'in_apple_playlists']].head(5)
 artists_chart = artistplaylist_charts[['in_spotify_charts', 'in_apple_charts']].head(5)

-#bar charts to displayed deside each other
+#bar charts to be displayed beside each other
 fig, axes = plt.subplots(1, 2, figsize=(15, 6))

 #graph for apple and spotify playlist appearances